uh-dept-dashboard/uh-dept-dashboard-template/README.md

 This repo contains template code for creating University of Hawaii Department Dashboards.

+## Developer Guide: Coding the Template

+### Installation

+  * `cd ui/`
+  * `npm install`

+### Run the system

+  * `npm start`: brings up system at localhost:3000/uh-dept-dashboard-template
+  * `npm run storybook`: brings up the storybook interface at localhost:6006.

+### Deployment

+  * `npm run deploy`: manually initiates a deployment to https://uh-dept-dashboard.github.io/uh-dept-dashboard-template
+  * Each commit to the main branch will initiate a GitHub action to deploy

-## Creating a new dashboard from this template
+## Dashboard Administrator Guide: Creating a new dashboard from this template

 ### Create your new repo